 At first glance, TCNJ’s Smart Electric Power System (SEPS) Laboratory, which is tucked away inside a nondescript Armstrong Hall classroom near the campus’s northwest corner, doesn’t look like anything special.
 Inside the windowless room, a bank of six Dell laptops sit side by side underneath a 60-inch LED screen, while off to one side stand three six-foot-high towers of electronics hardware interconnected with enough red, yellow, blue, and white wires to give even the most devoted A/V enthusiast nightmares.
 But its utilitarian appearance aside, the lab is a thing of beauty to faculty and students in TCNJ’s small but growing power engineering program.
-It’s a prototype of next-generation power grid technologies that enables TCNJ researchers to do innovative work aimed at addressing the growing global need for smart energy conversion, distribution, and utilization.
+It’s a prototype of next-generation power grid technologies, and it enables TCNJ researchers to do innovative work aimed at addressing the growing global need for smart energy conversion, distribution, and utilization.

 Funded through a National Science Foundation grant, the lab’s equipment constitutes an electrically scaled model of a smart power system, complete with components that represent solar cells, wind turbines, commercial and residential loads, and digital controls, as well as fossil fuel–based generators like those used in today’s traditional grid.
 “It’s a view of what power systems will hopefully look like in 20 years,” says Assistant Professor of Electrical and Computer Engineering Anthony Deese, who directs the lab and was the primary investigator on the grant.
 “This laboratory allows TCNJ faculty and students to manipulate a power system with a robust mix of advanced renewable energy, battery storage, and digital control technologies, far more robust than exists in physical systems today.”